Belief: Conceptions

 Various conceptions of the essential features of beliefs have been proposed, but there is no consensus as to which is the right one.
 Representationalism is the traditionally dominant position.
-In its most common form, it holds that beliefs are mental attitudes towards representations, which are usually identified with propositions.
+Its most popular version maintains that attitudes toward representations, which are typically associated with propositions, are mental attitudes that constitute beliefs.
 These attitudes are part of the internal constitution of the mind holding the attitude.
 This view contrasts with functionalism, which defines beliefs not in terms of the internal constitution of the mind but in terms of the function or the causal role played by beliefs.
 According to dispositionalism, beliefs are identified with dispositions to behave in certain ways.
 This view can be seen as a form of functionalism, defining beliefs in terms of the behavior they tend to cause.
 Interpretationism constitutes another conception, which has gained popularity in contemporary philosophy.
 It holds that the beliefs of an entity are in some sense dependent on or relative to someone's interpretation of this entity.
-Representationalism tends to be associated with a mind-body-dualism.
+Representationalism tends to be associated with mind-body-dualism.
 Naturalist considerations against this dualism are among the motivations for choosing one of the alternative conceptions.